 Neural Collapse in Test-Time Adaptation¶

-Conference: CVPR 2026 arXiv: 2512.10421 Code: https://github.com/Cevaaa/NCTTA Area: Others (Out-of-Distribution Generalization / Test-Time Adaptation) Keywords: Neural Collapse, Test-Time Adaptation, Out-of-Distribution Robustness, Feature-Classifier Alignment, Hybrid Objective
+Keywords: Neural Collapse, Test-Time Adaptation, Out-of-Distribution Robustness, Feature-Classifier Alignment, Mixed Objective

 TL;DR¶

-This work extends Neural Collapse (NC) theory from the class level to the sample level, discovering the NC3+ phenomenon (sample feature embeddings align with their corresponding classifier weights).
-Building on this, it identifies feature-classifier misalignment at the sample level as the root cause of performance degradation under distribution shift, and proposes NCTTA, which employs a hybrid objective combining geometric proximity and prediction confidence to guide feature re-alignment, achieving a 14.52% improvement over Tent on ImageNet-C.
+The authors extend Neural Collapse (NC) theory from the class level to the sample level, discovering the NC3+ phenomenon (alignment between sample feature embeddings and corresponding classifier weights).
+Based on this, they reveal that performance degradation under distribution shift is fundamentally caused by sample-level feature-classifier misalignment.
+They propose the NCTTA method, which uses a mixed objective of geometric proximity and prediction confidence to guide feature realignment, achieving a 14.52% improvement over Tent on ImageNet-C.

 Background & Motivation¶